 • Sharp or jagged edges that can cause injury in the mouth

-• Tooth discolouration due to possible nerve damage
+• Tooth discoloration due to possible nerve damage

 • Difficulty chewing and biting that can disrupt normal eating habits